adversinc/dbrecord/README.md

 ## READING RECORDS

+### Records by primary key

 To read existing record, the unique record id has to be passed to the class
 constructor: var obj = new InheritedClass({ uniqueFieldName: 11111 }).
 After reading the record, class will create the required get/set functions to access database row fields (e.g. let v = obj->some_field())

+### Records by secondary keys

+The record can be created by secondary key.
+The list of secondary keys is to be provided in _keys() method, which returns the array of field names.

 ## WRITING RECORDS